chaos-polymtl/lethe/doc/source/examples/incompressible-flow/3d_flow_around_sphere/flow_around_sphere.rst

 FEM interpolation
 ~~~~~~~~~~~~~~~~~

-Lethe supports the use of arbitrary interpolation order.
-The default solver for this case is ``gls_navier_stokes_2d`` which uses a stabilized method and supports equal order interpolation.
+The default FEM parameters for this example use first order polynomials.
+They can be changed to Q2-Q1 elements.

 We specify the interpolation order for both pressure and velocity using the ``FEM`` subsection: